fnguimdo/test/Business Automation/IBM Cloud Pak for Business Automation - Level 1 [CPABA-L1].md

 - [ ] Datacap and Automation Document Processing
 - [ ] Datacap and Content Analyzer on Cloud
-- [ ] Content Analyzer on Cloud and Blueworks Live
+- [x] Content Analyzer on Cloud and Blueworks Live
-- [ ] Content Collector and Content Collector for SAP
+- [ ] Content Collector and Content Collector for SAP `X`

 #### Q17.
 You are addressing a team of data administrators and data analysts that are struggling with increased amount of data in their organization.
 How does AI-powered automation help compared to traditional automation?

 - [ ] AI powered automation is only applicable for new business scenarios.
-Traditional automation is used for existing data.
+Traditional automation is used for existing data. `X`
 - [ ] AI powered automation helps with structured data but not unstructured data.
-- [ ] AI powered automation helps collect, organize, and classify vast amounts of structured and unstructured data.
+- [X] AI powered automation helps collect, organize, and classify vast amounts of structured and unstructured data.
 - [ ] AI powered automation helps with unstructured data but not structured data.

 #### Q18.
 Which Business Automation components can only be deployed on Red Hat® OpenShift?

-- [ ] Automation Document Processing, Automation Decision Services, Business Automation Studio, and Automation Workstream Services
+- [x] Automation Document Processing, Automation Decision Services, Business Automation Studio, and Automation Workstream Services
-- [ ] Automation Document Processing, Automation Decision Services, Business Automation Studio, and Business Automation Workflow
+- [ ] Automation Document Processing, Automation Decision Services, Business Automation Studio, and Business Automation Workflow `X`
-- [ ] FileNet Content Manager, Automation Decision Services, Business Automation Studio, and Automation Workstream Services
+- [ ] FileNet Content Manager, Automation Decision Services, Business Automation Studio, and Automation Workstream Services `X`
-- [ ] Automation Document Processing, Automation Decision Services, Operational Decision Manager, and Automation Workstream Services
+- [ ] Automation Document Processing, Automation Decision Services, Operational Decision Manager, and Automation Workstream Services `X`

 #### Q19.
 You are getting ready to meet a new prospect for the first time who is an IT Leader in a travel and transportation company.
 You know they manage the tools used by customer service representatives.
 Which competitor is considered a top five threat and you may not be aware is already within your prospect’s IT organization?

 - [ ] Appian®
-- [ ] ServiceNow®
+- [x] ServiceNow®
 - [ ] Pega®
 - [ ] OpenText®